hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/js_scripts.md

 The standard `@param` decorator must be used to specify the types of parameters for functions.

 The `@transaction` decorator is added to a function to indicate that it processes incoming transactions.
 Functions with the @transaction decorator must take a single transaction type parameter.
 The transaction type must be defined in the model files in the business network definition.

+---

+## What next?

+Transaction processor functions can also be used to:

+- [**Define queries**](../business-network/query.html) for retrieving information about the blockchain world-state from a couchDB database.
+- [**Define events**](../business-network/publishing-events.html) for sending event data to applications.